-Visiting Vancouver Canada in one day was the best start we could have on our trip to British Columbia and Alberta.
-In fact, we decided to travel to Vancouver, just before our Canadian Rockies trip to fulfill the dream of my life, watching wild killer whales.
+Visiting Vancouver Canada in one day was the best start we could have to our trip to British Columbia and Alberta.
+In fact, we decided to travel to Vancouver, just before our Canadian Rockies trip to fulfill my lifelong dream: seeing wild killer whales.

-Therefore, we left two days for Vancouver just in case we were not lucky watching orcas on the first day,
+Therefore, we left two days for Vancouver just in case we were not lucky enough to see orcas on the first day.

 However, as everything went as expected, we spent our second day in Vancouver exploring the city.